Home

 The turns can easily be resumed, e.g. by a turn under own arm for the leader or follower.
 Although most foxtrot variants can be used, I will here limit the description to just one, namely clockwise turn under own arm:

 Make a normal foxtrot turn clockwise using six beats of the music.
 After these six beats you are back in the same position where you began.
-Repeat this once more, but add a turn clockwise for the follower around her own shoulder on the third beat, keeping the same rhythm.
+Repeat this once more, but add a turn clockwise for the follower around her own shoulder in the third beat, keeping the same rhythm.

 This is a demanding variant, that preferably is initially practised using a very slow pace.

 The leader prepares for the variant, e.g. before the end of a music theme, by taking the follower´s right hand with his left, without changing the hold with the right hand.
-After some training it is also possible to lead the variant without using the left hand, by giving the impulse to the follower using the right hand at the back of the follower.
+After some practising it is also possible to lead the variant without using the left hand, by giving the impulse to the follower using the right hand at the back of the follower.

 When the leader stands on his left foot during the bar where the spin will occur, he lets the follower make a quick spin clockwise while he takes his step towards his right foot.
 The closed snoa hold is then immediately resumed, and the snoa continues.
 The leader does thus not in any moment interrupt his own snoa, the hold is just opened up slightly for a moment, and then a slightly faster movement to immediately close again.